15 min read

 He didn't close his eyes.

-The room's mechanical hum moved through him in regular pulses, and he let his chest rise and fall in time with it, a trick he'd discovered years ago: synchronize with something external, something indifferent, and eventually the thing inside quiets down enough to be managed.
+The room's mechanical hum moved through him in regular pulses, and he let his chest rise and fall in time with it, a trick he'd discovered years ago.
+Synchronize with something external, something indifferent, and eventually the thing inside quiets down enough to be managed.
 It worked.
-Slowly, incompletely, the way it always worked.
+Slowly, incompletely.

 A small sound from across the room, a shift in the other bunk's mattress, drew his attention before he'd decided to give it.
 He didn't move.
 He just listened.

 The other boy lay face down, one arm hanging over the edge toward the floor as though he'd reached for something in his sleep and come up empty.
-His shoulders held a set that Julian recognized from long practice: not restless, not simply uncomfortable.
-Watchful.
-Managed.
-The boy's shoulders hunched slightly forward, neck held at that precise angle where the muscles never fully release.
-The same way Julian's mother's body looked after double shifts, when she'd insist she wasn't tired while her hand absently kneaded the same spot between her neck and shoulder.
+His shoulders held a set that Julian recognized from long practice.
+The boy's shoulders hunched forward, neck held at that precise angle where the muscles never fully release.
+The same way Julian's mother's body looked after double shifts, when she'd insist she wasn't tired while her hand worked the same spot between her neck and shoulder.

 “You count, too,” Julian said.
 He kept his voice low, pitched to carry only as far as the other bunk, giving the other person an easy way out if they needed it.